A Brief History

 Of course, the situation in Ireland remains unsettled (as far as Irish nationalists are concerned).
 Northern Ireland is still part of the UK and not part of the country of Ireland, a condition contrary to what seems to be “common sense.”
 The inhabitants of Northern Ireland are not all ethnically Irish, and a majority are Protestant with no desire to live under the Catholic inspired laws of Ireland.
 (Ireland is as close to a theocracy as any Christian nation, although the Catholic influence is slowly eroding.)

-Questions for Students (or others): Will Northern Ireland ever become part of the country of Ireland?
+Question for students (and subscribers): Will Northern Ireland ever become part of the country of Ireland?
 Should the British leave Northern Ireland to the Irish?
 Should Protestant Ulstermen be forced to live under a Catholic theocracy?
 Is violence a legitimate tool to win reunification of Northern Ireland with Ireland?
 Do you believe violence will break out once again?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!